 In April and May, the terraces will be full of water, and there will be lots of farming activity in the fields.
 During this time you can enjoy beautiful scenes of flowers blooming and green fields.
 Many Vietnamese visit Sapa after the Lunar New Year to admire the blossoming cherry trees.

 In September, you will see the Sapa Mountains change colours.
 The terraces will be shades of green, yellow and golden.
 This is also peak season in Sapa, so expect crowds.

 - Rice Fields

 If you want to see the rice fields in their most vibrant green, June is the best time.
 However, be prepared for rain and steamy weather.

-In the summer, the weather is quite warm; although it will not be as hot as other regions in Vietnam.
+The weather is quite warm in the summer, although it will not be as hot as other regions in Vietnam.
 This might be a nice reprieve for some.